 In addition to the gridding problem, another disadvantage of radial acquisition is uncertainty about the exact location of samples due to gradient delays and distortions.
 These gradient effects may shift the apparent positions of objects in different directions.
 To overcome this, a brief calibration scan is typically run prior to performing a radial sequence.

 An fascinating mathematical question is how to choose the optimal angles for the radial spokes and in what order to acquire them.
-One elegant solution is to increment each spoke by the so-called golden angle from classical geometry.
-The golden angle is approximately 111.25º, is derived from the equation ½(√5−1)•180º and has a variety of interesting properties that explains its presence in nature, including determining the shapes of sea shells and distribution of leaves on plant stems.
+One elegant solution is to increment each spoke by approximately 111.25º, which is 180º divided by the golden ratio (Φ = ½(√5−1) ≈ 1.62) from classical geometry.
+The golden ratio has a variety of interesting properties that explains its presence in nature, including determining the shapes of sea shells and distribution of leaves on plant stems.
 When the golden angle is selected for a radial acquisition, each successive spoke divides the largest remaining angular gap in half.
 As the process continues a uniform sampling of k-space is approached in the limit.
 Symmetrical distribution of spokes occurs when the number of spokes matches one of the Fibonacci numbers (5, 8, 13, 21, 34, 55, etc).
 A promising application of this method is known as GRASP (Golden-angle RAdial Sparse Parallel) MRI.

 Chandarana H, Block TK, Rosenkrantz AB, et al. Free-breathing radial 3D fat-suppressed T1-weighted gradient echo sequence: a viable alternative for contrast-enhanced liver imaging in patients unable to suspend respiration.
 Invest Radiol.
 2011;46:648–653.
 (StarVIBE and Stack of Stars implementation for liver imaging).